 We know that sugars and carbohydrates can cause damage to your teeth.
 The reason being is because the carbohydrates (sugars) combine with the bacteria in your mouth creating an environment that leads to enamel breakdown.

-The longer the sugars are on your teeth, the more acid it forms.
-The less your saliva can neutralize it.
+The longer the sugars are on your teeth, the more acid it forms and the less your saliva can neutralise it.

 As your enamel weakens from acid damage a few things happen:

 - Your teeth become more prone to decay.

 - Your teeth become more susceptible to cavities.

 - Your teeth become more susceptible to stains.

 Pregnancy is a very busy time for most women.
 You have doctor’s visits, setting up a nursery, and a host of other things on your to-do list.
 However, regular dental check-ups shouldn't fall to the wayside.

 It's 100% safe to have dental cleanings and procedures like cavity fillings during pregnancy.